mostafa-amin-dt/langmem/docs/docs/concepts/conceptual_guide.md

 Collections are what most people think of when they imagine agent long-term memory.
 In this type, memories are stored as individual documents or records.
 For each new conversation, the memory system can decide to insert new memories to the store.

 Using a collection-type memory adds some complexity to the process of updating your memory state.
-The system must reconcile new information with previous beliefes, either  _deleting_/_invalidating_ or _updating_/_consolidating_ existing memories.
+The system must reconcile new information with previous beliefs, either  _deleting_/_invalidating_ or _updating_/_consolidating_ existing memories.
 If the system over-extracts, this could lead to reduced precision of memories when your agent needs to search the store.
 If it under-extracts, this could lead to low recall.
 LangMem uses a memory enrichment process that strives to balance memory creation and consolidation, while letting you, the developer, customize the instructions to further shift the strength of each.

 Finally, memory relevance is more than just semantic similarity.
 Recall should combine similarity with "importance" of the memory, as well as the memory's "strength", which is a function of how recently/frequently it was used.